CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 - —The "Wolverine Stack" rationale rests on mechanism complementarity — not on any clinical comparison confirming stacking outperforms either alone.

-BPC-157 (Body Protective Compound 157) is a pentadecapeptide (15 amino acids) isolated from a stability-protective region of human gastric juice protein BPC.
-It is entirely synthetic — no endogenous circulating BPC-157 exists at measurable concentrations under normal physiology.
-Its defining biochemical property is extraordinary stability in gastric acid, which is why oral dosing remains viable for gastrointestinal applications.
+BPC-157 (Body Protective Compound 157) is a pentadecapeptide — 15 amino acids — pulled from a stability-protective region of human gastric juice protein BPC.
+It's fully synthetic.
+There's no endogenous BPC-157 floating around at measurable concentrations under normal physiology.
+The defining trick is its insane stability in gastric acid, which is why oral dosing still works for GI applications when most peptides would get shredded in the stomach.

-TB-500 is the synthetic name for the active core of thymosin beta-4 (Tβ4), a 43-amino-acid protein found at high concentrations in platelets, white blood cells, and virtually every cell type except red blood cells (Malinda et al., 1999).
-TB-500 specifically refers to the 17-residue fragment containing the bioactive LKKTETQ sequence — the region responsible for actin binding and cell migration.
-In the body, full-length Tβ4 circulates endogenously.
-TB-500 is not a naturally occurring peptide on its own; it's the minimum bioactive fragment researchers use to deliver Tβ4-like activity without the full protein.
+TB-500 is the synthetic name for the active core of thymosin beta-4 (Tβ4), a 43-amino-acid protein that sits at high concentrations in platelets, white blood cells, and basically every cell type except red blood cells (Malinda et al., 1999).
+TB-500 is the 17-residue fragment containing the bioactive LKKTETQ sequence — the part that does the actin binding and cell migration work.
+Full-length Tβ4 circulates in your body endogenously.
+TB-500 itself isn't a naturally occurring peptide; it's the minimum bioactive fragment researchers use to deliver Tβ4-like activity without dragging the whole protein along.

-This distinction matters for one practical reason: TB-500 interacts with a naturally occurring biological system, whereas BPC-157 introduces an entirely synthetic compound without a known endogenous analogue.
+This distinction matters for one practical reason: TB-500 is plugging into a system your body already runs.
+BPC-157 introduces a fully synthetic compound with no known endogenous analogue.

 | Dimension | BPC-157 | TB-500 |